 Continuum of Care (CoC) Homeless Assistance Programs Housing Inventory Count Reports provide a snapshot of a CoC's HIC, an inventory of housing conducted annually during the last ten days in January, and are available at the national and state level, as well as for each CoC.
-The reports tally the number of beds and units available on the night designated for the count by program type, and include beds dedicated to serve persons who are homeless as well as persons in Permanent Supportive Housing.
+The reports tally the number of beds and units available on the night designated for the count by program type.
+They include beds dedicated to serving persons who are homeless and persons in Permanent Supportive Housing.